PrefectHQ/prefect/docs/concepts/blocks.md

 This command is useful for registering all blocks found within a module in a [Prefect Integration library](/integrations/).

-Or, if a block has been created in a `.py` file, the block can also be registered with the CLI command:
+Alternatively, if a custom block has been created in a `.py` file, the block can also be registered with the CLI command:

 <div class="terminal">
 ```bash